-Noah Youngs, Duncan Penfold-Brown, Kevin Drew, Dennis Shaha, Rich Bonneau
+Noah Youngs, Duncan Penfold-Brown, Kevin Drew, Dennis Shasha, Rich Bonneau

 Abstract

 Motivation: Computational biologists have demonstrated the utility of machine learning methods for prediction protein function, in particular the GeneMania algorithm, which combines functional association networks to predict function(mention GeneMania by name in the abstract?).
-Yet even the best performing function prediction algorithms, often rely on heuristics for important components of the algorithm, such as choosing negative examples or values of parameters.
-The improper choice of negative examples, in particular, can hamper the predictive power of such algorithms.
+Yet even the best performing function prediction algorithms often rely on heuristics for important components of the algorithm, such as choosing negative examples or values of parameters.
+The improper choice [treatment] of negative examples, in particular, can hamper the predictive power of such algorithms.

-Results: We present a novel approach for choosing negative examples, which relies on a Bayesian prior computed from observed data.
+Results: We present a novel approach for treating negative examples, which relies on a Bayesian prior computed from observed data.
 This prior is also utilized in the course of function prediction, and is dependent on several parameters.
 Accordingly, we present a framework for tuning these and other parameters required by the algorithm.
 We incorporate a different optimization algorithm to speed up parameter tuning, as well as an adaption of the GeneMania network combination algorithm that takes advantage of these specific negative examples.
 Finally, we introduce a new evaluation metric with useful interpretability for the function prediction problem, and demonstrate improved accuracy of our algorithm over existing state of the art in this and other metrics.
+On all metrics are algorithm reduces error by between x and y percent.

 Availability: Code and Data is available at your mom’s house